sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 // The sentence is expressed as a boolean-valued lambda that we are asserting will evaluate
 // as true when provided an enumerable representing the domain.
 Quantifiers are provided
 // via the "Any" and "All" LINQ to objects extension methods (the library provides some overloads
-// for declaring multiple variables at once). var grandparentDefn =
+// for quantifying multiple variables at once). var grandparentDefn =
     SentenceFactory.Create<IPerson>(d => d.All((g, c) => Iff(g.IsGrandparentOf(c), d.Any(p => g.IsParentOf(p) && p.IsParentOf(c)))));
 ```